-A host initiates the scan status operation by asserting the SCANSTAT signal.
-The MIIM performs a continuous read operation of the PHY status register.
+A host initiates the Scan Status Operation by asserting the SCANSTAT signal.
+The MIIM performs a continuous read operation of the PHY Status register.
 The PHY is selected by the FIAD[4:0] signals.
-The link status LinkFail signal is asserted/deasserted by the MIIM module and reflects the link status bit of the PHY status register.
+The link status LinkFail signal is asserted/deasserted by the MIIM module and reflects the link status bit of the PHY Status register.
 The signal NVALID is used for qualifying the validity of the LinkFail signals and the status data PRSD[15:0].
 These signals are invalid until the first scan status operation ends.

-During the scan status operation, the BUSY signal is asserted until the last read is performed (Scan status operation is stopped).
+During the scan status operation, the BUSY signal is asserted until the last read is performed (the scan status operation is stopped).

-4.6.2 Operation of the Shift Registers
+4.6.2 Shift Registers Operation

 There are two shift registers in the MII Management Module.
-Data shift register is used for:
+The Data Shift register is used for:

-- Shifting out the data to the PHY during the Write Data Control operation - Shifting in the data during the Read Status operation. - Shifting out the FIAD[4:0] and the RGAD[4:0] addresses during all operations.
+- ✓ Shifting out the data to the PHY during the Write Data Control operation - ✓ Shifting in the data during the Read Status operation - ✓ Shifting out the FIAD[4:0] and RGAD[4:0] addresses during all operations

-Status shift register contains the data that was latched during the last Read Status Operation.
-Two additional status signals (LinkFail Status and Status Invalid NVALID) are latched separately from the Status shift register.
+The Status Shift register contains the data latched during the last Read Status Operation.
+Two additional status signals (LinkFail Status and Status Invalid NVALID) are latched separately from the Status Shift register.
 When a Scan Operation is requested, the state of the PRSD[15:0] and a MIILF is constantly updated from the selected PHY register.
-NVALID is used to for qualifying the validity of the PRSD[15:0] and MIILS signals.
-These signals are invalid until first scan status operation ends.
+NVALID is used to qualify the validity of the PRSD[15:0] and MIILS signals.
+These signals are invalid until the first Scan Status Operation ends.

-4.6.3 Operation of the Output Control Module
+4.6.3 Output Control Module Operation

-Output Control Module combines the MDI, MDO and MDOEN signals into a bidirectional MDIO signal that is connected to the external MII PHY.
-During the Write Control Data operation the MDIO operates as an output from the MIIM module.
-The signal is used for transferring data from MIIM module to the PHY.
-During the Read Status operation the MDIO first operates as an output (addressing the PHY and the PHY internal register) and then as an input to the MIIM module (reading the status data).
-In both cases the most significant bit of the Data is shifted first.
+The Output Control Module combines the MDI, MDO, and MDOEN signals into a bidirectional MDIO signal that is connected to the external MII PHY.
+During the Write Control Data Operation, the MDIO operates as an output from the MIIM module.
+The signal is used for transferring data from the MIIM Module to the PHY.
+During the Read Status Operation, the MDIO first operates as an output (addressing the PHY and the PHY Internal register) and then as an input to the MIIM Module (reading the status data).
+In both cases the most significant bit of the data is shifted first.
 When no operation is performed, the MDIO is tri-stated.

-4.6.4 Operation of the Clock Generator
+4.6.4 Clock Generator Operation

-Management Data Clock MDC is a divided host clock.
-The division factor is set in the MIIMODER register by setting the CLKDIV[7:0] field.
-(MDC depends on the PHY and can be 2.5 MHz or 12.5 MHz, perhaps something else 3).
+The Management Data Clock MDC is a divided host clock.
+The division factor is set in the MIIMODER register by setting the CLKDIV[7:0] field (MDC depends on the PHY and can be 2.5 MHz or 12.5 MHz.